mriffey1/Capstone_Spring/readme.md

    - How to display the database data in a Thymeleaf template

 #### Updates
 Feb.
+21, 2023: Began creating the list of appointments.
+Still working on JPA and Hibernate for join queries.
+In addition, will be keeping the CSS grid and making it responsive.
+</br></br>
+Feb.
 14, 2023: Added the Animals list and updated the navigation.
 In addition, modified the CSS to make current content more readable.
 Determined that replacing the CSS Grid will a table will work better.
 Still working on figuring out joining tables with JPA and Hibernate.